 Greenwood replied, “It’s difficult, but at the same time it’s so peaceful, because they are absolutely getting the very best they can get until they take their last breath here.”

 “When they pass it’s very sad, but you put your shoulders back and says it’s a job well done.
 We did it right,” said Michele.

 The couple’s kitchen counter is covered with medications and bowls for the next meal.
 Dogs lounge throughout the house on sofas and toddler beds.

 “I want this to be as good as anyone’s home is, so that they’re not missing out by not being adopted,” Michele said.

 Bob is showered with love from volunteer Dawn Cooper.
 She buys him dog peanut butter pies, his favorite.
 In August, shelter staffers said the dog wouldn’t survive a month, says Cooper.

 She said, “It’s amazing.
 Here was a dog who wasn’t going to live more than a few days — six months later he’s loving peanut butter pies.”

 These dogs seem to love snuggling up to their human companions — as much as Bob loves his pie.

 “Right now, there are a lot of volunteers in the house.
 These dogs are going to be tired just from being loved.
-If there was a way to bottle the inner peace, the joy, there would be no problems in the world,” said Michelle.
+If there was a way to bottle the inner peace, the joy, there would be no problems in the world,” said Michele.

 Each dog’s peaceful passing strengthens the couple’s desire to expand Monkey’s House.